Volkswagen Transporter (T4): History

 Introduced in 1990, the T4 was the first Volkswagen van to have a front-mounted, water-cooled engine.
 Prompted by the success of similar moves with their passenger cars, Volkswagen had toyed with the idea of replacing their air-cooled, rear-engined T2 vans with a front-engined, water-cooled design in the late 1970s.
 The reasons for deciding in 1980 to instead introduce a new rear-engined T3 are unclear.
 Thus, the introduction of a front-engined layout was delayed until the arrival of the T4.
 After a run of nearly 14 years, T4 production ceased in 2003, making it second only to the T1 for length of production in its home market.

 Chassis

 Part of the success of the T4 was its versatility.
 It was available in many forms and sizes as standard and formed the basis of many specialist vehicles, from buses to campervans to ambulances.

 Wheelbase

-Two standard wheelbases were available; "short" (2920mm) and "long" (3320mm).
+Two standard wheelbases were available; a short (2920 mm) and a long (3320 mm) one.